pnordahl/arm2json/README.md

 $ git clone https://github.com/kov4l3nko/ARM64JSON.git
 ```

 Create a folder inside, e.g. `arm_specs/`.
-Download the ARM64 encoding guide from the developer ARM site to the folder, unpack the archive:
+Download the ARM64 encoding guide from the developer ARM site to the folder, unpack the archive (be patient, this may take some time):

 ```
 $ cd ARM64JSON